Pisa Tuscany, Italy Travel Guide

 Banks typically operate weekdays from 8:30 AM to 1:30 PM and sometimes reopen for a short afternoon session.
 They are closed on weekends and public holidays.

-Some tourist-oriented businesses, especially those on the coast or in smaller villages, might have reduced hours or close entirely during the low season (winter).
+Some tourist-oriented businesses, especially those at the seaside or in smaller villages, may have shorter hours or close entirely during the low season (winter).

 Be aware of the "pausa pranzo" for shops.
 Plan your shopping before 1 PM or after 4 PM to avoid closed doors.